beakerbrowser/hashbase/docs/webapis.md

   items: [{
     url: String, dat url
     name: String, optional shortname assigned by the user
+    title: String, optional title extracted from the dat's manifest file
+    description: String, optional description extracted from the dat's manifest file
     additionalUrls: Array of Strings, optional list of URLs the dat can be accessed at }]
 }